Many people do not know they are colorblind till they decide to pursue their dream career, and at times that career path requires a color-vision test.

 After all, doctors should be able to decree the right diagnosis for patients, designers should be able to create perfect color combinations for their clients, product analyzers must know the psychology behind each color, drivers must react to stoplights, and chefs should know if the food is fully cooked.

-There are many doctors who are color blind and it has not hindered them in their careers.
+Many doctors are color blind, and it has not hindered them in their careers.
 I suppose there are some branches of medicine where acuity in color vision is required like histopathology or biochemistry but, by and large, color blindness should not deter you from the choice of most of the other specialties.

 Generally, people hide their condition from employers and colleagues, even if it is not formally banned.
 Unless they 'have to pass the color vision test for certain careers.